Southern Illinois Airport

-Southern Illinois Airport is a public airport in Jackson County, Illinois, United States.
-It is located three nautical miles (6 km) northwest of the central business district of Carbondale and east of Murphysboro.
-This airport is included in the FAA's National Plan of Integrated Airport Systems for 2025–2029, which categorized it as a regional general aviation facility.
+Southern Illinois Airport is a public airport in DeSoto Township, Jackson County, Illinois, United States.
+It is located 3 nmi northwest of the central business district of Carbondale and east of Murphysboro.
+This airport is included in the Federal Aviation Agency's (FAA) National Plan of Integrated Airport Systems for 2025–2029, which categorized it as a regional general aviation facility.

 The airport opened in 1950 and was originally known as Murdale Airport.

 The airport is owned and operated by Southern Illinois Airport Authority, a local governmental entity created under state law.
 A five-member board sets policy for the airport authority, and daily administration of the airport is carried out by an airport manager and staff.
 The board members are appointed by the mayors of Carbondale and Murphysboro and the chairman of the Jackson County Board and serve for five years on a staggered basis.

 Facilities and aircraft

 Southern Illinois Airport covers an area of 1200 acre at an elevation of 411 feet (125 m) above mean sea level.
 Three lighted, hard surface runways provide all-weather capability.
 A precision instrument approach is available on the airport's primary runway.